Marxism and Freedom: Critique of Soviet Marxism

 Among those who argued for separating Marx into two distinct thinkers – one young and idealistic and the other mature and scientific – were Soviet theoreticians.
 Dunayevskaya believed the Communist state turned Marxism into its opposite – the totalitarian theory and practice of the Stalinist and post-Stalin USSR – and signaled a new stage of world "state-capitalism".
 Marxism and Freedom presented an analysis of the USSR's economy as state-capitalist – rather than socialist, bureaucratic collectivist, or a "degenerated workers' state" – based on Marx's economic categories and official Soviet statistics.

 She pointed to the Uprising of 1953 in East Germany and the 1956 Hungarian Revolution as more than revolts against Communism, because they based themselves on Marx's Humanism.
 Later editions added critical analyses of Mao Zedong and his Cultural Revolution.

-Endorsements
+Reception

 Herbert Marcuse, a Marxist and member of the Frankfurt School, wrote the preface to the first edition.
 The British edition included a preface by Scottish socialist Harry McShane.
 A 2000 edition featured a new foreword by US Green Party activist and theorist Joel Kovel.

+Council communist writer Paul Mattick strongly criticised the book, describing it as an "embarrassing, scatterbrained hodge-podge of philosophical, economic and political ideas that defy description and serious criticism."
+Mattick characterizes Dunayevskaya's method as a combination of "Hegelian mysticism, Marxian economics and Leninist demagogy," and particularly criticises Dunayevskaya's attempt to reconcile "Lenin’s authoritarianism with her own concept of the 'spontaneous self-organization of the proletariat.'"